 - Assessment by Portfolio allows students to demonstrate competence in one or more courses in their program of study.
 The student must compile a portfolio that includes relevant leaning experiences, detailed descriptions of skills corresponding to competencies taught in the college courses, and relevant supporting documentation as defined by faculty assigned to oversee the process.
 The Department Chair and/or Program Coordinator will designate a faculty evaluator approved by the Dean of Academic Affairs.
 The Portfolio Assessment fee is $50.
 Contact the Career Services Office at (203) 285-2144 to obtain more information about the process.
 Students can also utilize the PLA Portfolio assessment program coordinated by Charter Oak State College by visiting www.CharterOak.edu.
 Credit earned through portfolio submission is institutional credit, it can be applied to graduation but is not typically transferred out to another institution.

 Graduation is NOT automatic!
 The final responsibility for meeting program requirements rests with the student.
 Students are strongly encouraged to see a counselor to verify their eligibility for graduation PRIOR to the start of their last semester.

-- The Counseling and Student Success Center reviews and evaluates student transcripts for graduation.
+- The Student Success Center reviews and evaluates student transcripts for graduation.
 Students enrolled in degree programs should request an initial transcript evaluation after earning thirty (30) credits.
 Students enrolled in certificate programs should request an initial transcript evaluation after earning nine (9) credits or completing one-half (1/2) of the requirements.

-- Students should complete a preliminary graduation audit online at the Counseling and Student Success Center.
+- Students should complete a preliminary graduation audit online at the Student Success Center.
 An official graduation audit is then conducted by the Records Office.
 Student MUST submit a graduation application by the posted dates in order to be audited and awarded a degree.